jeanparpaillon/ecto3_mnesia/README.md

 ```

 ## Known issues
-- This package makes not a great usage of indices (https://gitlab.com/patatoid/ecto3_mnesia/-/issues/6)

 - Delete queries using a select must include primary key (https://gitlab.com/patatoid/ecto3_mnesia/-/issues/9)
 - Ecto 3.6 has introduced the possibility to send `placeholders` when using
   `Repo.insert_all` (see https://github.com/elixir-ecto/ecto_sql/pull/290).